LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-17-rustlings-functions.md

 ## functions2.rs

-Rust requires that all parts of a function's signature to have type annotations.
+Rust requires that all parts of a function's signature have type annotations.
 Any [integer type] will do. `i32`, `u32`, `usize` ...
-Choose one you like.
+Choose the one you like.

 [integer type]: https://doc.rust-lang.org/book/ch03-02-data-types.html#integer-types